Iandonmorgan/chinook-iandonmorgan/README.md

 * Clone down the repo and `cd` into it

-* Open `Chinook_Sqlite.sqlite` file using TablePlus, and open any of the following queries, below
+* Open `Chinook_Sqlite.sqlite` file using TablePlus, and open any of the following queries with their corresponding instructions used to create, below:

     1. `non_usa_customers.sql`: Provide a query showing Customers (just their full names, customer ID and country) who are not in the US.